david-domz/mockallan/README.md

 Listening on 0.0.0.0:8080
 ```

-1) Configure `mockallan` hostname and port in your software under test and run it.
+1) Run your software under test.

 If you currently don't have any software whose requests you want to test, you can simulate a request performed by software under test.

-For example, if you expect the software under test to perform a `POST /orders/order_e2b9/products` run the following command.
+For example, if we expect our software under test to perform a `POST /orders/order_e2b9/products` we can run the following command.

 ```bash